UK unveils budget amid 'unprecedented global headwinds' - Local News 8

 Associated Press

-LONDON (AP) — Britain faces “unprecedented global headwinds,” Treasury chief Jeremy Hunt said Thursday as he announced an emergency budget aimed restoring Britain’s economic credibility and patching up the nation’s battered finances.
+LONDON (AP) — Treasury chief Jeremy Hunt says the U.K. faces “unprecedented global headwinds” as he announced an emergency budget aimed restoring Britain’s economic credibility and patching up the nation’s battered finances.

+LONDON (AP) — Pledging to face an economic storm, Britain’s new government is set to offer an emergency budget featuring tens of billions in spending cuts and tax increases Thursday as it seeks to restore the U.K.’s economic credibility and patch up the nation’s battered finances.

-Just three weeks after taking office, Prime Minister Rishi Sunak’s government faces the challenge of balancing the nation’s budget while helping millions of people slammed by a cost-of-living crisis as Russia’s war in Ukraine pushes up energy prices and slows economic growth.
+Just three weeks after taking office, Prime Minister Rishi Sunak faces the challenge of balancing the nation’s budget while helping millions of people slammed by a cost-of-living crisis as Russia’s war in Ukraine pushes up energy prices and slows economic growth.

 “Today’s statement will help deliver the long-term stability this country needs,” Sunak promised in a promotional video released ahead of the statement.

-Hunt is delivering the plan for tackling a sputtering economy in a speech to the House of Commons.
+Treasury chief Jeremy Hunt will deliver the plan for tackling a sputtering economy in a speech to the House of Commons.
 He is expected to announce 30 billion pounds ($36 billion) in spending cuts and 24 billion pounds in tax increases, British media reported.

 He is likely to announce an expansion of a tax on the windfall profits of energy companies to help consumers grappling with higher natural gas and electricity bills.
 The government also may delay plans to raise the thresholds for higher income tax brackets.
 That would increase revenue from individual taxpayers as their pay brackets rise with inflation.